tdownie0/music-theor-ease/topics/Website_Setup/ch3.md

 be expected when creating text documents, such as changing the font styles, font size, spell checking, and much more.

-Visual Studio Code is a free, feature rich, allows for plugins, and has many customizability options.
+Visual Studio Code (VS Code) is free, feature rich, allows for plugins, and has many customizability options.
 A link can be found here, [VS Code](https://code.visualstudio.com/docs/introvideos/basics), and comes with a helpful video to explain the layout and some features of the editor.
 Do not feel that you will need to create any files along with the video, but it may be helpful for a general overview.